andrehebben/website/README.md

 # Website for personal branding

 This repository is for my own website on vercel.
-It displays my resume and my skills
+It displays my resume, and my interests

 ## Deploy Your Own